 Nitrogen and S corrections can be made if deficient throughout the season with data showing that applications as late as tassel may be beneficial for crop yield.
+Data indicates that significant N is taken up from the soil throughout the corn growing season (Figure 3).
 However, farmers should note that "feeding the soil" is the safest and most efficient way to supply N and S nutrition to plants.
 While foliar feed fertilizers are available, it is difficult to supply sufficient N or S fertility to the corn crop and with foliar feeds you always run the risk of leaf injury.
 For more information on proper fertilizer use and placement in field corn and PSNT, consult Virginia Cooperative Extension publications #424-027 (Nitrogen and Phosphorus Fertilization of Corn) and #418-016 (Nitrogen Soil Testing for Corn in Virginia).